ory/docs/docs/hydra/index.md

    is what the _Identity Provider_ is responsible for.
 The communication between Hydra and the Identity Provider is called
    [_Login and Consent Flow_](hydra/oauth2.md).
-2. If you are building a simple service for 50-100 registered users, OAuth2 and Hydra will probably be too sophisticated.
+2. If you are building a simple service for 50-100 registered users, OAuth 2.0 and Hydra will probably be too sophisticated.
-3. Hydra will not support the OAuth2 resource owner password credentials flow.
+3. Hydra will not support the OAuth 2.0 Resource Owner Password Credentials flow.
 This flow is legacy, discouraged, and insecure.

-OAuth2 is used in many areas, for various purposes and supported by all well known programming languages, but it is important to understand what the vision of OAuth2 is.
-This non-exclusive list might help you decide, if OAuth 2.0 and Hydra are the right fit for you.
+OAuth 2.0 is used in many areas, for various purposes and supported by all well known programming languages.
+It is, however, important to understand the vision for OAuth 2.0.
+This non-exclusive list might help you decide if OAuth 2.0 and Hydra are the right fit for you:

 1. If you want to allow third-party developers accessing your APIs now or in the future, Hydra is the perfect fit.
 This is what an OAuth2 Provider does.
-2. If you want to become a Identity Provider, like Google, Facebook or Microsoft, OpenID Connect and thus Hydra is a perfect fit.
+2. If you want to become a Identity Provider like Google, Facebook, or Microsoft, OpenID Connect and thus Hydra is a perfect fit.
-3. Running an OAuth2 Provider works great with browser, mobile and wearable apps, as you can avoid storing access credentials on the device, phone or wearable and revoke access tokens, and thus access privileges, at any time.
+3. Running an OAuth2 Provider works great with browser, mobile and wearable apps, as you can avoid storing passwords on the device, phone or wearable and revoke access tokens at any time.
-4. If you have a lot of services and want to limit automated access (think: cronjobs) for those services, OAuth2 might make sense for you.
-Example: The comment service is not allowed to read user passwords when fetching the latest user profile updates.
+4. If you have a lot of services and want to limit full access for those services, OAuth 2.0 might make sense for you.
+Example: The comment service is only allowed to fetch user profile updates but not allowed to read user passwords.

-# OAuth 2.0 Case Study
+## OAuth 2.0 Case Study

 OAuth2 and OpenID Connect are tricky to understand.
-It is important to understand that OAuth2 is a delegation protocol.
-It makes sense to use Hydra in new and existing projects.
-A use case covering an existing project explains how one would use Hydra in a new one as well.
-So let's look at a use case!
+It is important to keep in mind that OAuth2 is a delegation protocol.
+Let's look at a use case to understand how Hydra makes sense in new and existing projects.

-Let's assume we are running a ToDo List App (todo24.com).
+Let's assume we are running todo24.com, a ToDo list app.
 ToDo24 has a login endpoint (todo24.com/login).
-The login endpoint is written in node and uses MongoDB to store user information (email + password + settings).
-Of course, todo24 has other services as well: list management (todo24.com/lists/manage: close, create, move), item management (todo24.com/lists/items/manage: mark solved, add), and so on.
-You are using cookie-based sessions to see which user is performing the request.
+The login endpoint is written in Node.JS and uses MongoDB to store user information (email + password + user profile).
+Of course, ToDo24 has other services as well: list management (todo24.com/lists: create, rename, close lists), item management (todo24.com/lists/{list-id}/items: add or mark an item as solved), and so on.
+You are using cookie-based user sessions.

 Now you decide to use OAuth2 on top of your current infrastructure.
 There are many reasons to do this:

 - You want to open your APIs to third-party developers.
-Their apps will be using OAuth2 Access Tokens to access a user's to do list.
+Their apps will be using OAuth2 Access Tokens to access your users todo lists.
-- You want more client applications, for example browser app (SPA), mobile app, car, ...
+- You want to build more client applications like a web app, mobile app, chat-bot, etc.
-- You have Cross Origin Requests.
-Making cookies work with Cross Origin Requests weakens or even disables important anti-CSRF measures.
+- You have cross-origin requests.
+Making cookies work with cross-origin requests weakens or even disables important anti-CSRF measures.

 These are only a couple of reasons to use OAuth2.
-You might decide to use OAuth2 as your single source of authorization, thus maintaining only one authorization protocol and being able to open up to third party devs in no time.
-With OpenID Connect, you are able to delegate authentication as well as authorization!
+You might decide to use OAuth2 as your only authorization workflow, thus minimizing maintainance overhead while always being able to support third party applications.
+With OpenID Connect, you can delegate authentication as well!

-Your decision is final.
-You want to use OAuth2 and you want Hydra to do the job.
-You install Hydra in your cluster using docker.
+So you decide to implement OAuth2 and use ORY Hydra to do the job.
+You run Hydra by adding its Docker image to your cluster.
 Next, you set up some exemplary OAuth2 clients.
-Clients can act on their own, but most of the time they need to access a user's todo lists.
+These clients need to access a user's todo lists.
 To do so, the client initiates an OAuth2 request.
-This is where the [user login & consent flow](hydra/oauth2.md) comes into play.
-Before Hydra can issue an access token, we need to know WHICH user is giving consent.
-To do so, Hydra redirects the user agent (e.g. browser, mobile device) to the login endpoint alongside with a challenge that contains important request information.
-The login endpoint (todo24.com/login) authenticates the user as usual, e.g. by username & password, session cookie or other means.
+This is where Hydra's [user login & consent flow](hydra/oauth2.md) comes into play.
+Before Hydra can issue an access token, we need to know which user is giving consent.
+To determine this, Hydra redirects the user agent (browser, mobile device) to ToDo24's login endpoint alongside with a challenge that contains important request information.
+The login endpoint (todo24.com/login) authenticates the user as usual, for example by username & password, session cookie or other means.
 Upon successful authentication, the login endpoint redirects the user back to ORY Hydra.
-Next, ORY Hydra needs the user's consent for which the user agent is redirected to the consent endpoint (todo24.com/consent) where the user is asked for consent: _"Do you want to grant MyCoolAnalyticsApp read & write access to all your todo lists?
+Next, ORY Hydra needs the user's consent.
+It redirects the user agent to the consent endpoint (todo24.com/consent) where the user is asked something like _"Do you want to grant MyAnalyticsApp read access to your todo lists?
 [Yes][no]"_.
-Once the user clicks _Yes_ and gives consent, the consent endpoint redirects back to ORY Hydra which then validates the request and finally issues the access, refresh, and ID tokens.
+Once the user gives consent by clicking _Yes_, the consent endpoint redirects back to ORY Hydra.
+Hydra validates the request and finally issues the access, refresh, and ID tokens.

 You can validate the access tokens which are sent to your API directly at ORY Hydra, or use an Identity & Access Proxy like ORY Oathkeeper to do it for you.